On the simultanenous identification of the nonlinearity coefficient and the sound speed in the Westervelt equation: Introduction

 \section{Introduction}

 Imaging with ultrasound has a long and successful history based on a vast range of applications.
 However, as is often the case, the use of lower frequencies naturally leads to lower resolution and at higher frequencies sound propagation is affected by scattering and stronger attenuation.
-Recently, ultrasound-based techniques such as nonlinearity parameter imaging \cite{Bjorno1986, BurovGurinovichRudenkoTagunov1994, Cain1986, IchidaSatoLinzer1983, PanfilovaSlounWijkstraSapozhnikovMischi:2021, VarrayBassetTortoliCachard2011,ZhangChenGong2001, ZhangChenYe1996}, harmonic imaging \cite{AnvariForsbergSamir15,Uppal2010,VarrayBassetTortoliCachard2011}, and vibro-acoustography \cite{FatemiGreenleaf1998,FatemiGreenleaf1999,vibroacoustics,Malcolmetal2007,Malcolmetal2008} have been developed to overcome these drawbacks and improve imaging quality.
+Enhanced ultrasound-based techniques such as nonlinearity parameter imaging \cite{Bjorno1986, BurovGurinovichRudenkoTagunov1994, Cain1986, IchidaSatoLinzer1983, PanfilovaSlounWijkstraSapozhnikovMischi:2021, VarrayBassetTortoliCachard2011,ZhangChenGong2001, ZhangChenYe1996}, harmonic imaging \cite{AnvariForsbergSamir15,Uppal2010,VarrayBassetTortoliCachard2011}, and vibro-acoustography \cite{FatemiGreenleaf1998,FatemiGreenleaf1999,vibroacoustics,Malcolmetal2007,Malcolmetal2008} have been developed to overcome these drawbacks and improve imaging quality.
 They make use of {\it nonlinear effects\/} that arise at higher intensities or when waves interact and are characterised by a multiplicative coefficient that is usually called parameter of nonlinearity and denoted by $B/A$.
-We will here use the mathematically convenient abbreviations $\kappaintro$ for a quantity containing $B/A$.
+We will here use the mathematically convenient abbreviation $\kappaintro$ for a quantity containing $B/A$.
 This coefficient depends on tissue properties and therefore varies in the spatial direction, $\kappaintro=\kappaintro(x)$.

 While ultrasound imaging relies on the propagation of sound waves and is therefore physically and mathematically correctly described by some wave-type partial differential equation ({\sc pde}), algorithms implemented in modern ultrasound scanners make use of model simplifications that allow one to apply methods from signal processing (beamforming, filtering) to generate an image based on the principles of transmission and reflection, based on differences in the acoustic impedance $Z$.
-These simplifications are not able to capture nonlinearity so that one has to return to the {\sc pde} model and consider $\kappaintro=\kappaintro(x)$ (and often also the speed of sound $c=c(x)$) as a spatially variable coefficient.
-This is actually already being done in ultrasound tomography \cite{AlsakerCardenasFuruieMueller2021,Gemmeke_etal:2017,Greenleaf_etal:1974,JavaherianLuckaCox20,MuellerCardenasFuruie2021} for $c$ in a linear wave equation, but with $\kappaintro=0$.
-We mention in passing that in principle the mass density $\varrho$ also varies in the spatial direction.
-However, in ultrasound imaging, this coefficient does not play a significant role and is therefore usually neglected.
+These simplifications are not able to capture nonlinearity so that one has to return to the {\sc pde} model and consider $\kappaintro=\kappaintro(x)$ (and often also the speed of sound $c_0=c_0(x)$) as a spatially variable coefficient.